 - Can you make changes to the beneficiary designation of the policy?

 Fortunately, life insurance policy proceeds are typically not subject to an income tax to the beneficiaries who receive these benefits.
+Estate planning should involve a careful review of your value of your life insurance policies.
+You may be able to include proceeds in your estate.

 If you are trying to create an estate plan in Anaheim and want to learn more about how you can reduce the size of a taxable estate, call our office today for a consultation.